Possession of Firearm by Convicted Felon

 - Did you have knowledge of the firearm’s presence in the location or place where it was discovered?

 Possession of a Firearm is a serious charge that requires a serious defense.
 Wayne Richter is an experienced criminal defense lawyer that works tirelessly to defend his clients.
-Schedule a free initial consultation with Wayne and he will obtain a copy of your police report and evaluate the potential defenses to your case.
+Schedule a free initial consultation with our gun lawyer in West Palm Beach & Palm City.
+We will obtain a copy of your police report and evaluate the potential defenses to your case.